 However, do remember that a pet is for life, so do not adopt or buy one unless the whole family is committed to taking care of it in the long term.

-(Also read: 4 things to ask before buying your child a pet)
+(Also read: 4 things to ask before getting your child a pet)